m453h/mapping_portal/README.md

-Court Mapping CMS
+Mapping CMS
 ===================

-A content management system for the court mapping web portal
+A content management system for the property mapping web portal